harinsamaranayake/OpenCV/README.md

 # OpenCV
-This repository include python files which I used to learn OpenCV
+This repository include source files which I used to learn OpenCV

+Python Version 3.6.5 | 64-bit